neuroinformatics-unit/gsoc/GSoC-2025/brainglobe-cellfinder-improve-cellfinder's-classification-algorithm(FatmaElsharkawy).md

 - **Notes**
   1. I will have a backup plan for risk mitigation.
+  2. I have already read the cellfinder paper and go through the cellfinder module, but I'll repeat this by diving more deeply during community bonding period.
-  2. I am open to experimenting with more than three models if needed, as deep learning requires extensive experimentation.
+  3. I am open to experimenting with more than three models if needed, as deep learning requires extensive experimentation.
 From past experience, I understand that even within the same architecture, refining and tuning hyperparameters is crucial.
 My approach will be guided by both literature and hands-on experimentation, ensuring we explore the most promising architectures and reaching the optimum classifier.

 - **Communication plan**